gsarjeant/puppet-jenkins-demo/README.md

 This will create three VMs:

-* _master.puppetlabs.demo_: The puppet master.
+* **master.puppetlabs.demo**: The puppet master.
 Manages the jenkins master and slave
-* _jenkins.puppetlabs.demo_: The jenkins master.
+* **jenkins.puppetlabs.demo**: The jenkins master.
 Jobs are defined here, but run on the slave.
-* _slave1.puppetlabs.demo_: The jenkins slave.
+* **slave1.puppetlabs.demo**: The jenkins slave.
 Jobs run here.

 Caveats
 -------

 In the interest of keeping the focus of this environment on jenkins job configuration and puppet module testing, I have done a few things that aren't exactly aligned with Puppet or jenkins best practices.
-While I think this is fine for creating a local environment to familiarize yourself with the concepts, it is not at all intended to be a reference implementation of jenkins or puppet.
+While I think this is fine for creating a local environment to familiarize yourself with the concepts, it is not intended to be a reference implementation of jenkins or puppet.